chrisballinger/prosody-modules/mod_firewall/README.markdown

     DAY: Sat-Sun, Wednesday
     REPLY=Sorry, I'm out enjoying life!

+All times and dates are handled in the server's local time.

 ### Rate-limiting

 It is possible to selectively rate-limit stanzas, and use rules to